bpmn-io/bpmn.io/src/blog/2018/004-dmn-js-2-0-0-alpha1.md

 <!-- continue -->

-A few month ago we set out started to rebuild our DMN toolkit from the core with focus on both usability and performance.
+A few months ago we set out started to rebuild our DMN toolkit from the core with a focus on both usability and performance.
 Today we've reached an important milestone towards stability and feature parity with the old [`0.x` version](https://github.com/bpmn-io/dmn-js/releases/tag/v0.11.0) of the toolkit.

 ## Introducing Views

 Essentially, a DMN file contains many different parts that make up a decision.
-Each of these parts has its own representation: Decision requirement diagram, decision table and literal expression are some representations of parts that can potentially be viewed and edited.
+Each of these parts has its own representation: Decision requirement diagram, decision table and literal expression are some of the parts that can potentially be viewed and edited.
 One of the improvements we wanted to tackle is to allow inspection into and navigation between these contents.

 The new version of our toolkit exposes the viewable contents and allows you to build rich navigation interactions around these views: